webgriffe/SyliusAkeneoPlugin/README.md

 ### Channels resolver

 A **channels resolver** (`Webgriffe\SyliusAkeneoPlugin\Product\ChannelsResolverInterface`) which si responsible to return the list of Sylius channels where the products should be enabled.
 The provided implementation of the channels resolver is the `Webgriffe\SyliusAkeneoPlugin\Product\AllChannelsResolver` class which simply enables the product to all available Sylius channels.

+### Status resolver

+A **status resolver** (`Webgriffe\SyliusAkeneoPlugin\Product\StatusResolverInterface`) which is responsible to return the Sylius product status (enabled or disabled, true or false).
+The provided implementation of the status resolver is the `Webgriffe\SyliusAkeneoPlugin\Product\StatusResolver` which returns the same produc status of the related Akeneo product but only if this doesn't belong to a parent product model, otherwise it will always return true (enabled).
+This is because  in Sylius the product status is at product level and not (also) at product variant level; instead in Akeneo the status is only at product level and not at product model level.
+So, in Akeneo, you could have only one disabled product variant for a parent product which have several other variants enabled.
+This situation couldn't be mapped currently on Sylius.

 ### Value handlers resolver